Jean Baptiste & Associates

 Why You Need a Nonpayment Disputes Lawyer

 These types of cases are far more complicated than they may at first seem.
 It is often about more than just proving tenants haven’t paid their rent.
 In order to ensure you don’t end up paying more than you should for a nonpaying tenant, you need an experienced legal team on your side.
-Call Jean Baptiste & Associates, LLC at 1-800-531-6442 or contact us online to schedule a consultation.
+Call Jean Baptiste & Associates, LLC today or contact us online to schedule a consultation.